biocommons/biocommons.github.io/docs/community/getting-connected.md

 # Getting Connected

-Please read [Contributing](../contributing/index.md) for information about how to get involved with the biocommons.
+Welcome!
+This page describes how to connect with other members of the community through email, regular meetings, slack, and planning documents.
+After you're connected, please read [read how you can contribute](../contributing/index.md).

+!!! notice "Google groups are used to grant access to files, invite people to meetings, and, of course, for email distribution."

 ## Groups

-!!! info "Google groups are used to grant access to files, invite people to meetings, and, of course, for email distribution."

 **Announcement lists** are for announcements only; anyone may join, but posting is limited.